mjm918/BTextHighlighting/README.md

 # BTextHighlighting

 # Usage

+1. Add the two files in your project

-Create a `NSMutableAttributedString` string :
+2. Create a `NSMutableAttributedString` string :

         NSMutableAttributedString *hl = [[NSMutableAttributedString alloc]initWithString:@"Hello world"];

-And highlight by passing the substring and the color:
+3. And highlight by passing the substring and the color:

         [hl setColorForText:key withColor:[UIColor redColor]];